 The facts are that on 13 December, bombs were thrown into Arab crowds immediately outside the Damascus Gate of the Old City by Jews passing in motor cars.
 In the explosions which followed seven Arabs were killed and fifty-four injured.
 These casualties included women and children.
-As a result of this outrage, credit for which was later claimed by the Igun Zvei Leumi, the Arabs set up road blocks outside the Old City to check the identity of passers-by.
+As a result of this outrage, credit for which was later claimed by the Irgun Zvei Leumi, the Arabs set up road blocks outside the Old City to check the identity of passers-by.
 These road blocks were cleared away by security forces.
 On 29 December, the Irgun Zvei Leumi carried out an exactly similar indiscriminate bomb attack at the Damascus Gate, killing eleven and wounding thirty-two Arabs, many of whom were women and children.
 Two British policemen were also killed in or as a result of this outrage.
-The Arab immediately re-established their road blocks at all entrances to the Old City.
-These blocks were recognized by the Government as a reasonable measure of self-defence on the part of the Arabs having regard to the indiscriminate outrages carried by the Igun Zvei Leumi, but arrangements were made for British police to be attached to them in a supervisory capacity.
-Ordinary traffic of the Jews in and out of the Old City was, however, brought to an end and this led to an immediate reaction on the part of the Jews, who asserted that 1,800 members of their community inside the Old City to protect the Jews and although sniping has taken place on both sides, there has been no question of a general attack by the Arabs.
-Food has been taken in to the Jews whenever required by strong military convoys and allegations that they have been starving are baseless.
+The Arabs immediately re-established their road blocks at all entrances to the Old City.
+These blocks were recognized by the Government as a reasonable measure of self-defence on the part of the Arabs having regard to the indiscriminate outrages carried by the Irgun Zvei Leumi, but arrangements were made for British police to be attached to them in a supervisory capacity.
+Ordinary traffic of the Jews in and out of the Old City was, however, brought to an end and this led to an immediate reaction on the part of the Jews, who asserted that 1,800 members of their community inside the Old City were besieged, starved, and about to be massacred.